Dukisden/Bannerlord-mod-collection/README.md

 The idea is to make using something other that a sword more appealing.

 ## More Hero Deaths
-- Toggleable On/Off
+- Toggleable On/Off (default is OFF)
 - Configurable multiplier from 0 to 100 (default is 5)

 Multiply the chances to die when falling in battle for all heroes (player, lords & companions.)
 Yes it works with Death For All, will multiply whatever the chance of death is with that mod.

 ## Bleed
-- Toggleable On/Off
+- Toggleable On/Off (default is OFF)

 Gives each strike (player & ai) a chance to trigger a bleed.